 Enabling digital preservation of at-risk cultural heritage from parts of the world with limited resources for archival preservation.

-- Expanding the capacity for digital preservation around the world and building a culture of open access that can continue after the period of the grant.
+- Expanding the capacity for digital preservation around the world and building a culture of open access.

 In the News